aboutlo/gulp-starter-kit/README.md

       'accessKeyId': 'AAAAAAAAAAAAAAAAAAAAA',
       'secretAccessKey': '000000000000000000000000000000000000000000'
     }

+Once the app has been deployed activated `Enable website hosting` and point to index.html as Index Document

 #### App
 All App settings have been abstracted into a centralized config object in `app/config.js`.